benthebear/drafts-wordpress/readme.txt

 == Installation ==

-1. Upload the Folder `drafts` to the `/wp-content/plugins/` directory
+1. Upload the Folder `more-drafts` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress